Seeking Compensation via Medical Malpractice Claim for a Botched Surgery

 Medical malpractice is a scary idea.
 We would like to believe that doctors and surgeons are reliable professionals in their fields.
 And what’s even scarier, medical professionals are where we turn when we are desperate for help.
 If they can’t handle the situation, or severely botch the process, who else are we to turn to?

-Unfortunately, there have been many cases where people have had impaired medical professionals, unprepared surgeons, doctors who perform the wrong surgery, a medical team without proper sterilization, doctors that leave objects inside of patients or inadequate post-surgery care.
+Unfortunately, there have been many cases in which people have had impaired medical professionals, unprepared surgeons, doctors who perform the wrong surgery, a medical team without proper sterilization, doctors that leave objects inside of patients, or inadequate post-surgery care.
 All of these situations are extremely stressful and painful for the victims and can turn into lawsuits to compensate for their losses.

 Typical Malpractice Lawsuits

 Forty percent of all medical malpractice claims are comprised of failures to diagnose an illness; or an illness or issue being misdiagnosed for another illness.
 Recent medical advancements in disease detection and treatment mean that the failure to diagnose a medical condition could most certainly impact the result of treatment or whether treatment will be an option.

 A failure to diagnose can occur in many ways: It can occur via improper conducting of a physical examination, failing to perform regular screenings in high-risk patients, misinterpreting test results, missing potential indications of a problem, failing to order appropriate tests when they are indicated, or failing to refer a patient.
 Commonly, medical providers fail to document a differential diagnosis at the first visit in more than 80% of misdiagnosis cases.